dotnet/AspNetCore.Docs/aspnet/hosting/directory-structure.rst

 =======  ==============  ===========
 Folder   Permissions     Description
 =======  ==============  ===========
-approot  Read & Execute  Contains the application, app config files, packages and the DNX runtime. logs     Read & Write    The default folder for HTTP Platform Handler to redirect logs to. wwwroot  Read & Execute  Contains the static assets
+approot  Read & Execute  Contains the application, app config files, packages and the runtime. logs     Read & Write    The default folder for HTTP Platform Handler to redirect logs to. wwwroot  Read & Execute  Contains the static assets
 =======  ==============  ===========